repository-service-tuf/repository-service-tuf/docs/source/guide/general/keys.rst

 .. note::
   .. collapse:: See the number of Root keys/threshold example

-      An organization defines that it will have 5 (five) Root keys to administrate the RSTUF Service.
-A total of 5 (five) people will require to use their keys individually during the Ceremony process.
+      An organization declares that it will utilize 5 (five) Root keys in order to administer the RSTUF Service.
+All 5 (five) people will be required to utilize their keys individually during the Ceremony process.

       During the Ceremony process, the same organization defines that the threshold for Root metadata is 2 (two).